dvrpc/LTS_island_connectivity/README.md

 If you want to move any of this data to a server, run the makefile behind the firewall, then make a PG_dump of the DB and pg_restore it on your server.

 ### Backups
-you can use the `make backup` command to make a backup of your database.
+You can use the `make backup` command to make a backup of your database.
 To do so, you need a .env file with the following variables. (or you can just handle the backup on your own)

 ```
 # location of pg_dump binary (find with the 'which pg_dump' command)